Visibility: Definition

-In extremely clean air in Arctic or mountainous areas, the visibility can be up to 240 km (150 miles) where there are large markers such as mountains or high ridges.
-However, visibility is often reduced somewhat by air pollution and high humidity.
+In extremely clean air (e.g., in Arctic areas), the visibility can be up to 240 km (150 miles).
+Distant observable visibility requires large markers such as mountains or high ridges; however, visibility is often reduced somewhat by air pollution and high humidity.
 Various weather stations report this as haze (dry) or mist (moist).
-Fog and smoke can reduce visibility to near zero, making driving extremely dangerous.
-The same can happen in a sandstorm in and near desert areas, or with forest fires.
-Heavy rain (such as from a thunderstorm) not only causes low visibility, but the inability to brake quickly due to hydroplaning.
+Heavy rain (such as from a thunderstorm) can impair visibility.
 Blizzards and ground blizzards (blowing snow) are also defined in part by low visibility.
+These conditions, as well as Fog and smoke, can reduce visibility to near zero, making driving extremely dangerous.
+The same can happen in a sandstorm or with forest fires.